rumialirome-ship-it/ABexch/README.md

 2.  **Run Certbot.** It will automatically obtain a certificate and update your Nginx configuration for HTTPS.
     ```bash
-    sudo certbot --nginx -d your_domain.com -d www.your_domain.com
+    sudo certbot --nginx -d abexch.live -d www.abexch.live
     ```
     Follow the on-screen prompts, choosing to **redirect all HTTP traffic to HTTPS**.
-Your site will now be secure and accessible at `https://your_domain.com`.
+Your site will now be secure and accessible at `https://abexch.live`.
 Remember to update your `CORS_ORIGIN` in the `.env` file to use `https`.

 ### 9. Managing the Application